 With more than 300 types of pasta, you may find yourself wondering which are the most popular.
-We have compiled a list of the top ten ultimate pastas that made the cut.
+We have compiled a list of the top ten ultimate kinds of pasta that made the cut.

 Naturally, spaghetti would be at the top of the list.
 The long yellow strands are common in every culture but are extremely popular in Europe and America.
 Delicious dishes are made around the world using spaghetti in many different variations.
 You can mix it with just about any type of pasta sauce, meat, or veggies to make a meal.
 Unless you are avoiding carbs altogether, spaghetti is a very healthy staple.
 It is low in calories and rich in fiber.

 Macaroni runs a close second behind spaghetti in popularity, especially in certain regions, like America.
 This is a simple pasta made of flour and water, that is a hit with children.
 Macaroni goes well with pretty much any type of food but is most commonly combined with cheesy or meaty sauces.

 Fettuccine is another frequently used pasta, especially in Italian eateries.
 It is also very easy to make it at home.
 Fettuccine is a long flat pasta made of eggs and flour, commonly mixed with ingredients like alfredo, chicken, seafood and vegetables.
 Fresh and dry versions are popular with consumers.

 Fusilli, an Italian original, is a hearty spiral-shaped pasta that can be found in a variety of colors.
 The colors come from adding healthy ingredients like tomatoes, spinach, beetroot, or cuttlefish.
 Fusilli can be either round or hollow, it is very similar to rotini.
 The corkscrew-like grooves are perfect for holding on to sauces.